 The Coupling of Circadian Rhythms and Redox

 Many rhythms can be observed in organisms, some of which are driven by periodic signals from the surrounding environment, such as light and temperature, but others are generated by the organisms themselves.
-Such a self sustained rhythm can be observed at single cell levels.
-The concentrations of mRNAs and proteins increase and decrease rhythmically with a well defined temporal period in cells.

 It has been noted that photoinduced electron transfer reaction plays a pivotal role in regulating many lightswitched enzyme activities such as photosynthesis and circadian rhythm… In cryptochrome, the process of electron transfer is pivotal to generate the 24-hour life cycle of circadian rhythm.
 Ting-fang He 2011.

 Circadian rhythms affect every aspect of a plant physiology, including

 - Prime resistance to the oxidation reactions that occur during light harvesting, water up-take and efficient usage, nitrogen metabolism, mineral nutrition, hormonal pathways, carbohydrate biochemistry, disease resistances signalling.
 Frontiers, AN Dodd – 2015 M L. Guerriero et al 2014.